fitash/flightSearch/README.md

 public List<FlightResponse> searchFlights(FlightRequest flightRequest) throws FlightSearchException

-The FlightRequest object encapsulates all the needed parameters (i.e. #adults, #children, etc..) and its built using a stepped builder that is also provided.
+The FlightRequest object encapsulates all the needed parameters (i.e. #adults, #children, etc..) and its built using a stepped builder that assures that the object is built in a consistent state